- Teacher Certification Map

 This page is sponsored by our partner Rossier Online, a master level teaching degree program delivered online that enables you to earn a Master’s degree and teaching credential.
 Learn more about how the University of Southern California can help you become a transformative teacher in Idaho.

-To become a certified teacher in Idaho, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.
+To become a certified teacher in Idaho, you will need to fulfill these requirements:

 Step One: Idaho Prerequisite Coursework